ElrondCity/UtilitiesGenerator/README.md

 You can now call you contract's endpoint by typing
 `endpoint_name argument1 argument2 ...`
 BigUint arguments are automatically multiplied by 10^18, so you can type 0.01 to actually represent 0.01 tokens for example.
+If you use BigUint as arguments that don't represent token amounts, remember to tweak the script.

 Note: Payable endpoints are not yet handled by the script.
 For EGLD payable endpoints, you can simply add a --value argument to the call.
 For ESDT transfers, you'll need to use the ESDTTransfer function (see the official documentation of erdpy)